 The Genius ID badge shows predominantly when the Stein-O-matic is accessed.

+It consists of the following elements:

+The user’s customized Headshot

+Full Name and info (age/gender)

+IQ Level indicator

+Current title

+The Achievement Badge that the user has elected to display on the ID

+Touching any portion of the Genius ID will allow the user to view the appropriate information

+For example, touching the Headshot image will lead the player to the headshot customizer, touching the name/info section will bring up the user’s profile entry information, touching the Achievement Badge will let the user view all earned badges, etc.

 My Profile

 User Profile information can be entered directly into the user’s profile.
 To access the profile section, the user taps his/her Name on the Genius ID.